Timeuh/Timeuh/README.md

 # 👋Introduction

-Hi, I’m Tim a French student in IT, currently in 2nd year of a Bachelor in Computer Science at IUT Charlemagne in Nancy.
+Hi, I’m Tim a French student in IT, currently in 3rd year of a Bachelor in Computer Science at IUT Charlemagne in Nancy.

-I would like to become a full-stack or a front-end (not decided yet) web developer to work on various projects with cutting edge Javascript frameworks.
+I would like to become a full-stack or a front-end (not decided yet) React Js developer to work on various projects with cutting edge Javascript frameworks such as Next Js.

-I also like working on little projects such as my personal portfolio or little web applications, or some little Java minecraft plugins for me and my friends.
+I also like working on little projects like as my personal portfolio or little web applications.

 You can see my portfolio at [this link](https://portfolio.timeuh.live/)